 How do I give students their accommodations for online quizzes/exams in Pilot?

 Tests given via Pilot with time limits will need to have the time limit adjusted according to the Access Plan emailed to you earlier in the semester.
-Instructions on adjusting time limits for individual users: CTL Instructions for Individual Time Extensions
+Instructions on adjusting time limits for individual users: Instructions for Individual Time Extensions in Pilot

 - Extra Time - 1.50x - 50% Additional Time: The student is eligible for 50% additional time of what is allowed for the test.
 For example, if the class is allotted 60 minutes, the student with this accommodation should be allotted 90 minutes.